 - Create an account.

-- Click the “COPY RAW ADDRESS” button and use it to get funds from the the Devnet faucet.
+- Click the “COPY RAW ADDRESS” button and use it to get funds from the Devnet faucet.
 The funds should be available shortly, as you can see in the Balance section.

 - Generate a new address in the web wallet and click “COPY MAGNET LINK”.

-- You can paste this magnet link into the address field of the “Send” section of the wallet and send a specific amounts to yourself.
+- You can paste this magnet link into the address field of the “Send” section of the wallet and send specific amounts to yourself.

 If you specified the amount of IOTAs when generating the CDA, the IOTAs will become available in your balance as soon as they arrive.
-Otherwise they will be blocked until the CDA expires, which is 30 minutes in this case.
+Otherwise, they will be blocked until the CDA expires, which is 30 minutes in this case.

-One of the scenarios that is enabled by CDAs is the implementation of fixed-time donation addresses.
+One of the scenarios that are enabled by CDAs is the implementation of fixed-time donation addresses.
 You display a CDA on your website, for example as a QR code.
 And, every time the current CDA is about to expire, let’s say in the last 48 hours of the validity of the CDA, you generate a new one and display a new QR code.
 Leaving enough space for the already incoming transactions to safely come in and making sure all new donations are picked up by the new CDA.